Nicolas-Puccio/caravaneer-2/README.md

 3. Ability to improve water well (did wells get fixed with the food/forage update in v10?)
 4. spawn characters in straight line rather than grid, code fails with large groups
 5. takeall shortcut in trade widnow does not work in middle section, breaks both
+6. fix how the loop runs in industry optimization